Romanian Homemade Borsch

 Step 3

-And pour cold water over the composition - enough to moisten it and make it thicker in consistency.
+Pour cold water over the mixture, enough to moisten and thicken it.

 Romanian Homemade Borsch - Step 3